gaming

 The study is qualitative and exploratory in nature, drawing from 30 semi-structured expert interviews (15 in Brazil, 15 in the UK) conducted between September and November 2024.
 Participants were drawn from health, education, technology and child protection sectors.

-To foster safer, empowering, and developmentally appropriate digital gaming experiences for children and adolescents
+• To foster safer, empowering, and developmentally appropriate digital gaming experiences for children and adolescents, upholding their rights.

-Relevant reading: Fortim, I. (2024) Opportunities, risks, and harms in digital games. in: ICT Kids Online Brazil survey on internet use by children in Brazil (p119)
+Fortim, I. (2024) Opportunities, risks, and harms in digital games. in: ICT Kids Online Brazil survey on internet use by children in Brazil (p119).

 Meet the team